Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Results

+To examine whether latent-space constraints improve physical realism, we evaluate geostrophic balance in DFM forecasts.
+As one of the most fundamental balances in the midlatitude free atmosphere, geostrophic balance describes the equilibrium between the Coriolis force and the horizontal pressure-gradient force, yielding the diagnostic relation~\cite{IntroductionDynamicMeteorology2013}

 where $u_g$ and $v_g$ denote the zonal and meridional components of the geostrophic wind, respectively, $f$ is the Coriolis parameter, and $\Phi$ is the geopotential height.
-However, actual atmospheric winds also include ageostrophic components, arising from friction, diabatic forcing, or transient imbalances.
-To assess how well the DFMs preserve geostrophic balance, we compute the \textit{imbalance ratio}---defined as the relative difference between the forecast wind $(u, v)$ and the geostrophic wind $(u_g, v_g)$ derived from geopotential height:

-We focus on the midlatitudes (30°–60°N) at 500 hPa to evaluate the imbalance ratio.
-As shown in Fig.~\ref{fig:geostropic}a, the geostrophic wind derived from ERA5 closely matches the actual wind field, indicating that geostrophic balance is well maintained in the selected region and pressure level.
+As shown in Fig.~\ref{fig:fig4}A, at 500~hPa over the Northern Hemisphere midlatitudes, the diagnosed geostrophic wind closely matches the actual ERA5 wind, indicating that geostrophic balance dominates the large-scale flow.

+We assess the realism of geostrophic balance over this region in DFM forecasts using the relative magnitude of the ageostrophic component, which arises from flow curvature, diabatic forcing, and transient acceleration, defined as:

-Fig.~\ref{fig:geostropic}b shows the mean imbalance ratio over 1–30-day forecast lead times, averaged over forecasts initialized at 00 UTC each day in 2020 for both the DFM-MC and DFM-LC.
+Fig.~\ref{fig:fig4}B shows the mean imbalance ratio over 1–30-day forecast lead times in this region, averaged over forecasts initialized at 00 UTC each day in 2020 for both the DFM-MC and DFM-LC.
 The DFM-LC maintains a stable imbalance ratio over time, with values slightly lower than those of ERA5 (by approximately 1.7\% on average).
 In contrast, although the DFM-MC forecasts also generally exhibit geostrophic balance over the target region, their imbalance ratio varies over time and is less stable.

-Fig.~\ref{fig:geostropic}c illustrates a case that explains why the imbalance component in the DFM-MC becomes unstable over time.
+Fig.~\ref{fig:fig4}C illustrates a case that explains why the imbalance component in the DFM-MC becomes unstable over time.
 For the DFM-LC, the $u_g$ forecasts consistently exhibit alternating easterly and westerly patterns that closely resemble those in ERA5.
 By comparison, the DFM-MC produces persistent easterly $u_g$ in forecasts beyond day 15, which is physically implausible.
-This contrast, observed in almost all cases, highlights the fundamental difference between the two models in their ability to preserve geostrophic balance.
+This contrast, observed in almost all cases, highlights the importance of enforcing multivariate consistency during DFM training to preserve physical consistency in forecasts.